STEM in everyday life

 ‘The cool part about being an engineer is that I get to drive on the roads that I helped design and create,’ says Felicity.

-STEM in the body: Virtual reality and medicine
+STEM in the body: Wearable technology

 STEM in space and culture: Astronomy